RBS investors call on new boss Rose to shrink NatWest Markets

 “For a shareholder, purely staring at balance sheet intensity and returns, it is optically a poor business,” Pitt-Miller said.

-The difference now versus previous calls to scale back the investment bank is that RBS has sufficient capital buffers to absorb the losses crystallised by cutting it back, he said.
+The difference now versus previous calls to scale back the investment bank is that RBS has sufficient capital buffers to absorb the losses crystallized by cutting it back, he said.

 Describing NatWest Markets as one of RBS’s two “problem children”, together with Ulster Bank, a second major shareholder said Rose needed to decide if it was possible to improve NatWest Markets’ returns “in a meaningful way ... inside the next 3-5 years”.